KARthiKReddY563/TCL-Workshop/README.md

 In this module, we will complete the sub-task 2 by converting output constraints into sdc format.
 We will also do the synthesis by using Yosys tool.

-In the previous module we have completed convertting input constraints into sdc format.Similarly, do the same process for output parameters.
-We have to change only some parameters such as setting __i__ as __$output_ports_start__ etc..
+In the previous module we have completed converting input constraints into sdc format.
+Similarly, do the same process for output parameters.
+We have to change only some parameters such as setting **i**_as **$output_ports_start** etc..

 The script mentioned below finds the column number of the output parameters.
 ```